mobile app bar

 Colorado Buffaloes wide receiver/cornerback Travis Hunter poses for a photo after winning the Heisman Trophy award during the 2024 Heisman Trophy Presentation.

 Is Travis Hunter better as a cornerback or as a wide receiver?
-Fans may differ on which position they feel he excels in but will agree on one thing: that he is great in both offense and defense.
+Fans may differ on which position he excels in, but they can all agree on one thing: he is great on both offense and defense.
 This rare versatility is what helped him win the Heisman Trophy last year.
-But could he play as a quarterback?
-Could he handle the game’s most coveted, highest-paid, and the most scrutinized position?
+But with his skill set, could he also take on the role of a quarterback?

-The assertion came in the latest episode of The Travis Hunter Show, when a fan posed an intriguing question to the Colorado Buffaloes star: What would he do if an NFL head coach asked him to start as a QB with no prior practice?
+The hypothetical came into being on the latest episode of The Travis Hunter Show, when a fan posed an intriguing question to the Colorado Buffaloes star: What would he do if an NFL head coach asked him to start as a QB with no prior practice?

-Despite acknowledging his inefficiencies as a playmaker, Hunter responded with pure confidence.
+Despite acknowledging his inefficiencies in the position, Hunter responded with confidence.

 And as for routes?
-Hunter has a solution for that too: he’d draw plays in the dirt and adjust on the fly.
-Now that’s a true throwback approach.
+Hunter has a solution for that too!

 “You know how we used to be when we were little kids?
 Like, ‘Hey, this is your route right here.’
 I’d just draw the routes up on the center—‘You line up here, you go there.’
 If they line up in Cover 2, we know exactly where to attack.
-I’d just call out the coverage; we already had plays set for that,” explained Hunter.
+I’d just call out the coverage; we already had plays set for that,” explained the two-way star.

-Arguing that he could do relatively well at the position, he pointed out his ability to launch deep throws as his biggest strength as a playmaker.
+Arguing that he could do relatively well at the position, Hunter pointed out his ability to launch deep throws as his biggest strength as a QB.

 “But yeah… You need me to play quarterback?
 That’s easy.
 I can throw the ball a good 80 yards.
 As long as they can run past 80 yards, we’re good,” said Hunter.

-Hunter is ready to take up any challenge thrown at him on the gridiron.
+Hunter, however, seemed confident that he was ready to take on any challenge thrown at him on the gridiron.
 But off it?
-For the Heisman winner, some challenges simply aren’t worth taking on.
+For the Heisman winner, some challenges simply aren’t worth the effort.

 A challenge Travis won’t accept, not even for $20 million